-The road to rehab is as rocky for eating disorders, as it is for addiction.
-Recovery is also similar, with eating disorders, addiction and mental illness requiring a variety of therapies.
+The road to rehab is as rocky for eating disorders as it is for most mental health issues.
+Recovery is also similar, with eating disorders, addiction, and mental illness requiring a variety of therapies.
 These health problems are relapsing and chronic diseases.
 This means you do not turn a switch in yourself for a lasting recovery.
 Instead, you must work to earn and maintain your sobriety, mental balance, and healthy eating behaviors.
 There is a range of treatment options available, including:

 The roots of eating disorders involve patterns of compulsive behavior surrounding food and eating habits.
 They also involve body image and self-esteem problems.
 These frequently exist with mental illnesses like depression, anxiety, trauma, PTSD and other conditions.
-People with these problems often start abusing drugs or alcohol in an effort to medicate their mental discomfort.
-But that approach never works, as the substances reel you in and take over your life.
+People with these problems may start abusing drugs or alcohol in an effort to medicate their mental discomfort.

-Regardless of your eating disorder’s causes or other behavioral conditions you suffer, you need help.
-An eating disorder treatment program helps you regain healthy eating habits while also working to learn about yourself.
-You develop coping skills, life skills, and nutrition education.
-You undergo a mix of therapies in rehab, too.
+Regardless of your eating disorder’s causes or other mental health conditions you suffer, you need help.
+Our dual diagnosis addiction and eating disorder treatment program helps you regain healthy eating habits while also attending addiction recovery sessions.
+You will develop coping skills, life skills, and nutrition education.

 Our eating disorder treatment program works to help you understand and address the root causes of your eating disorder.
 Becoming dependent on something harmful happens to so many people, but it doesn’t need to control your life.
 You also gain support for mental illnesses experienced along with these conditions.
-An eating disorder treatment program provides the education, support, therapies and coping skills you need for long-term wellness in all areas of your life.
-But no single program works for everyone.
-So you need a dual diagnosis program that provides individualized treatment planning.
+An eating disorder treatment program provides the education, support, therapies, and coping skills you need for long-term wellness in all areas of your life.
+However, no single program works for everyone.
+So you need a mental health treatment program that provides individualized treatment planning.
 This tailors the program to your specific needs.

 There is also not one level of care for all individuals entering rehab.
-The level of care you need depends on your substance use history, eating disorder history, co-occurring mental illnesses and health history, among other factors.
+The level of care you need depends on your medical history, eating disorder history, co-occurring mental illnesses and health history, among other factors.
 Your treatment may also include medication, along with therapy and support groups.